Rusheesonu/lb_assignment/README.md

-The code is divided into 4 functions:
+The code is divided into one class "Crawler" with 4 functions:

 	1. fetch_company_index